Women, Wine & Leadership

+My guest today is Debbie Balch, the CEO of Elevated Insights, a market research company in Colorado Springs helping clients across the country understand their customer better.
 The perspective she brings today as a female CEO, a wife, a mom, and a woman with her own interests exhibits the stages in life that evolve with work and family.
 Maybe that has inspired how she’s created a work environment that acknowledges that her employees have a life too.

 Yvette is the kind of gal who makes the person in front her feel like the only person in the world.
 She makes dreams come true for women every day and also shares her story on how to make teams work.
 Get ready to be restored.

 February 13, 2019